 Autonomy and mobility are capabilities that we exploit when we clone agents.
-Running in a new environment (the ad hoc community), the cloned agent uses the past experience of its user and its original community to support and
+Running in a new environment (the ad hoc community), the cloned agent uses the past experience of its user and its original community to support and interact with the new community.
+The main idea here is that all the agents learn the "culture" of the community - i.e., knowledge about typical behavioral patterns of the members of the community - that can be used to select the

-Figure 2: The architecture of a single system node.
+Figure 2: The architecture of the single system node.
 Users of the system node query their personal agents on the platform.
 Personal agents contact one another to find papers on a specified topic.
 They also use a search API to contact different information providers, e.g. CiteSeer.
-A SICS module inside the personal agent filters and re-ranks collected information.
-There are also expert agents running on the platform, which are the clones of the personal agents of the experts on the topic.
+SICS module inside the personal agent filters and re-ranks collected information.
+There are also Expert agents running on the platform, which are the clones of the personal agents of the experts on the topic.